 Mad Hot Ballroom is a documentary that follows underprivileged kids from three New York public schools who will be entering a ballroom dance competition.
 It is the fictional version of Take the lead based on the work of Pierre Dulaine with his program Dancing Classrooms.
 You can see how much improvement kids make by the end of the movie.

-You’ve reached the end of the list and we encourage you to help make the list grow in the coming days by leaving comments with your favorite movies on dance or your favorite dance scenes.
+You’ve reached the end of the list and we encourage you to help us make the list grow!
+Tell us in the comments section your favorite movies on dance or your favorite dance scenes.

 Dancing has been my passion since I was 13 and since then I've been doing things in that direction.
 Writing, creating and putting together the biggest community for dancers around the world!